Steven Hotze: Anti-LGBT activism

 Hotze has opposed homosexuality since at least 1986, once comparing "LGBT people to Nazis and pledg[ing] to drive 'homofascists' from Houston to San Francisco."
 As of February 2016, Hotze led the Conservative Republicans of Texas; the organization, which describes itself as promoting "constitutional liberties based upon Biblical principles", was designated in 2016 by the Southern Poverty Law Center as an anti-LGBT hate group.
 Hotze also featured prominently in the defeat of 2015's Houston Equal Rights Ordinance (calling the legislation a "Satanic movement"), and failed in his push for Texas' bathroom bill (2017).
 In 2016, Hotze likened LGBT people to termites, saying they "eat away at the very moral fabric of the foundation of our country."

 The Houston-based Hotze is opposed to the legalization of same-sex marriage.
 After the U.S. Supreme Court's 2015 decision in Obergefell v.
 Hodges, Hotze spoke at the kick-off for anti-gay marriage organization Real Marriage: One Man/One Woman for Life, saying of same-sex marriage proponents, "They want to intimidate individuals, churches, schools and families to celebrate those that participate in anal sex.
 That's what they love and enjoy: anal sex.
 And that's bad, that's evil.
 It's a terrible thing to try to do and they want to try to teach it to kids in schools, […] Kids will be encouraged to practice sodomy in kindergarten."

-Hotze has opposed a section of the Affordable Care Act that mandates insurance providers to cover pre-exposure prophylaxis for the prevention of HIV.
-His company is the lead plaintiff in Braidwood Management v.
-Becerra, a suit filed in the Northern District of Texas by a group of conservative Christian employers in opposition to the mandate.
-In the lawsuit, Hotze claims that he opposes paying for a health insurance plan that covers drugs like Truvada or Descovy "because these drugs facilitate or encourage homosexual behavior, which is contrary to Dr. Hotze’s sincere religious beliefs."